 iPass on Unix/Linux

-Though there is not a specific iPass client available for Unix/Linux platforms, you can use your iPass credentials to obtain Internet access at supported iPass Hotspots via a web browser.
+Though there is not a specific iPass client available for Unix/Linux platforms, though you can use your iPass credentials to obtain Internet access at supported iPass Hotspots via a web browser.

 You will need a /remote Kerberos instance to use iPass.
 If you do not already have such an instance and password, see our step-by-step instructions on how to create Kerberos instances using the Instance Manager.